polarnik/PerfInsight/README.md

 - generate performance problem descriptions
 - generate performance problem suggestions

-From 30 MiByte compressed StackTraces to two clear performance improvement suggestions.
+From 30 MiB compressed stack traces to two clear performance improvement suggestions.

-1. YourKit API: get performance snapshots without and with degradation.
-See attachments from the issue [JT-91297](https://youtrack.jetbrains.com/issue/JT-91297/Investigate-performance-impact-of-search-features-computation?backToIssues=false) Investigate performance impact of search features computation
+1. YourKit API: get performance snapshots with and without degradation.
+See attachments from the issue [JT-91297](https://youtrack.jetbrains.com/issue/JT-91297/Investigate-performance-impact-of-search-features-computation?backToIssues=false) — Investigate performance impact of search features computation
 2. Convert the snapshots to the CSV format.
 See the module **demo-yourkit-convertor**
 3. Compare snapshots via the module **core**: `java -jar perfinsight.jar <baseline-csv-file> <degradation-csv-file>`, see the module **snapshot-analyzer**
-4. The **core** module will generage the Performance Problem descriptions in the Markdown format via the AI Agent.
+4. The **core** module will generate the Performance Problem descriptions in Markdown via the AI Agent.
 See the module **adviser**

-There are results:
+Here are the results:
 - [JT-91664](https://youtrack.jetbrains.com/issue/JT-91664/Performance-Optimization-Suggestions-for-getFeatures) Performance Optimization Suggestions for getFeatures
 - [JT-91662](https://youtrack.jetbrains.com/issue/JT-91662/Performance-Analysis-and-Suggestions-for-buildIssueTree) Performance Analysis and Suggestions for buildIssueTree